 Eligible candidates can be nominated by a dissertation supervisor or an examiner.
 All dissertations must be written in English and must have been awarded during the calendar year preceding the prize.
-For example, to be eligible for the 2020 prize the thesis must have been awarded during 2019.
+For example, to be eligible for the 2024 prize (which will be presented at the 2024 annual conference) the thesis must have been awarded during 2023.
 Nominations should be accompanied, in the first instance, by the following:

 If the Prize Committee deems that the dissertation merits serious consideration, a copy of the thesis will be requested.
 Please note that we will be unable to return these.
 Please note too that we are unable to offer feedback on individual theses, or the judging process.